The Submission Process

 Each submission will be updated with significant events, including when the issue has been validated, when we need more information from you, or when you have qualified for a reward.

-Each submission is evaluated by the program owner on the basis of first-in, best dressed.
+Each submission is evaluated by the Program Owner on the basis of first-to-find.
 Bugcrowd may assist in the evaluation process.

 Standard Program Rules

-We are committed to protecting the interests of security researchers.
-The more closely your behavior follows these rules, the more we’ll be able to protect you if a difficult disclosure situation escalates.
+We are committed to protecting the interests of Security Researchers.
+The more closely your behavior follows these rules, the more we’ll be able to protect you if a difficult situation escalates.

-- Research should be performed only on systems listed under the Program Brief ‘Targets’ section.
-Any other systems are out of scope.
+- Testing should be performed only on systems listed under the program brief ‘Targets’ section.
+Any other systems are Out Of Scope.

-- Except when otherwise noted in the Program Brief, you should create a test account for research purposes.
+- Except when otherwise noted in the program brief, you should create accounts for testing purposes.

 - Submissions must be made exclusively through Crowdcontrol to be considered for a reward.

-- Communication regarding submissions must remain within Crowdcontrol or official Bugcrowd support channels for the duration of the disclosure process.
+- Communication regarding submissions must remain within Crowdcontrol and/or official Bugcrowd support channels for the duration of the disclosure process.